kitschpatrol/ambient-novel/readme.md

 ### Known issues

+- `@sveltejs/kit` 2.23+ emits build warnings about `untrack`, `fork`, and `settled` not being exported by Svelte 4.
+These are harmless — SvelteKit uses optional chaining to fall back gracefully at runtime.
+The warnings will go away after migrating to Svelte 5.
 - There are some issues with flick scrolling of chapter text on mobile Safari, where there are no touch up events during inertial scroll animations.

 ## Acknowledgments